-These days, any time you see a construction site for a new apartment complex, you can almost guarantee that a Class A apartment building will be going up there.
+These days, any time you see a construction site for a new apartment building, you can almost guarantee that a Class A apartment building will be going up there.

 Why?
-Because it’s just too expensive to build Class B, and especially Class C, apartment buildings these days.
-Labor costs have gone up, and with all the work that goes into the permitting process, developers tend to focus their efforts on building Class A assets, as they make the most financial sense for them.
+Because it’s just too expensive to build Class B properties, and especially Class C apartments, these days.
+Labor costs have gone up, and with all the work that goes into the permitting process, developers tend to focus their efforts on constructing the top-tier asset class (Class A commercial real estate), as they make the most financial sense for them.

-What this means, though, is that, as the population continues to rise, and more and more Class A buildings hit the market, we’re seeing a shortage of workforce housing (Class B and C apartments), as compared to demand.
+What this means, though, is that, as the population continues to rise, and more and more Class A buildings hit the market, we’re seeing a shortage of workforce housing (Class B apartments and Class C buildings), as compared to demand.

-As such, occupancy in Class B and C apartments tends to be very high (90-100%), while occupancy in Class A apartments tends to see more variance.
+As such, occupancy in Class B apartment buildings and Class C properties tends to be very high (90-100%), while occupancy in Class A apartments tends to see more variance.

-The third reason we’re proponents of investing in Class B and C assets is that they allow us to mitigate risk during a recession.
+The third reason we’re proponents of investing in Class B and C properties is that they allow us to mitigate risk during a recession.

 During a downturn, as markets contract, people are getting laid off and losing their jobs.
-As a result, people who have been living in Class A apartments start to move to Class B, and Class B to Class C, and so on.
+As a result, people who have been living in Class A apartments start to move to Class B properties, and from a Class B property to a Class C property, and so on.

-During a recession, demand for Class B and C properties actually goes up.
+During a recession, demand for Class C apartments and most Class B properties actually goes up.

-It’s the Class A assets that are most vulnerable during a recession, since there’s a smaller pool of people who can afford those rents during a recession.
+It’s the luxury and new-build property asset classes (Class A) that are the most vulnerable during a recession since there’s a smaller pool of people who can afford those rents during a recession.

 Because we tend to hold our investments for five or more years, we can’t predict when the next recession will hit.
-So, investing in more recession-proof assets allows us to hedge our bets and mitigate those risk factors.
+So, investing in more recession-proof asset classes allows us to hedge our bets and mitigate those risk factors.